How does this company make money?

 What external forces can significantly affect this company?

-EPA mercury and air toxics standards are forcing retrofits or closures across the coal-fired portion of the generation fleet.
-NERC CIP cybersecurity compliance requirements — NERC CIP being the mandatory federal reliability standard for grid control systems — mandate ongoing hardening of transmission control infrastructure against cyberattack.
-Federal tax policy changes affecting production tax credits for renewable generation alter the competitive position of company-owned fossil fuel plants within PJM and SPP dispatch.
+EPA mercury and air toxics standards are forcing the company to retrofit or shut down coal plants across its generation fleet.
+NERC CIP cybersecurity rules require ongoing hardening of the transmission control systems that run the grid.
+Federal tax policy changes — particularly anything affecting production tax credits for renewable energy — can shift the competitive position of the company's fossil fuel plants against newer generation sources.

 Where is this company structurally vulnerable?